myavaydotcom/testRepo/README.md

 # testRepo
-this repo is only for testing purpose during my practice of git
+this repo is only for testing purpose during my practice of git. git bash is pushing all the commmit changes in side it.